-Ampicillin comes as a capsule, liquid, and pediatric drops to take by mouth.
-It is usually taken every 6 hours (four times a day).
+Ampicillin comes as a capsule and a suspension (liquid) to take by mouth.
+It is usually taken three to four times a day, either half an hour before or two hours after meals.
+The length of your treatment depends on the type of infection that you have.
+Take ampicillin at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take ampicillin exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

-The capsules should be swallowed whole and taken with a full glass of water.
+The medication should be taken with a full glass of water.

 What special precautions should I follow?

 Before taking ampicillin,